richchapler/AzureSolutionsDocumentation/docs/DevOps_Deployment_ParameterizedLinkedServices.md

 This solution requires:

-* **GitHub** with a [repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository), a "**development**" [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository), and a "**production**" [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository)
+* **GitHub Enterprise** with a [repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository), a "**development**" [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository), and a "**production**" [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository)

 <br>...as well as two resource groups {i.e., dev and prod} with each of the following resources: